NavamiK/lottery-ticket-nn/README.md

 retrained on the full dataset.
 We also discover a winning ticket for Shufflenet, a network architecture with 48 layers, that makes use of depthwise separable convolutions.

+Please find the full report of our work in report.pdf